10 most popular cities for international travelers

 The index is not based on Mastercard transactional data.
 Public data is used in compiling the index.

-Top 10 destination cities with 2017 projected arrivals
+Top 10 destination cities